mc506lw/mistdocs-vitepress/en-US/docs/start/rule.md

 Violations will be dealt with in accordance with the law.

-We value your understanding and cooperation in creating a good order and harmonious atmosphere for the Lan·Domain Minecraft Server.
+We value your understanding and cooperation in creating a good order and harmonious atmosphere for the MistMC.
 Enjoy your game!

 > **Warning**
 > Mischievous behavior is not welcome.